Maternity clinical indicators Atlas | Updated using 2018 data (October 2020)

 |Maternity single map||Maternity double map|

-In 2013 the National Maternity Monitoring Group reviewed the original indicator set and recommended a range of changes to improve the quality, completeness and scope of the New Zealand Maternity Clinical Indicators.
+In 2013 the National Maternity Monitoring Group reviewed the original indicator set and recommended some changes to improve the quality, completeness and scope of the New Zealand maternity clinical indicators.

-For this report, as with previous reports in this series, the ‘standard primipara’ definition is used to identify a group of women who are considered to be ‘low risk’, for whom interventions and outcomes should be similar between regions.
-Of the 16 indicators covered in the atlas, seven apply to standard primiparae, four apply to all women giving birth, one applies to women who registered with a lead maternity carer (LMC) and four apply to all babies born.
+For this report, as with previous reports in this series, the ‘standard primipara’ definition has been used to identify a group of women considered to be ‘low risk’, for whom interventions and outcomes should be similar between regions.
+Of the 16 indicators covered in the Atlas domain, seven apply to standard primiparae, four apply to all women giving birth, one applies to women who registered with a lead maternity carer (LMC) and four apply to all babies born.

 Data sources and method